Manhunters (DC Comics): Millennium

-Years later, it is revealed that the Manhunters not only still exist, but have infiltrated the lives of most superheroes with their agents.
-They even manage to infiltrate the Olympian Gods, one of their number posing as the goat god Pan, as shown during the Challenge of the Gods storyline.
+The Manhunters infiltrate the lives of most superheroes with their agents.
+They even manage to infiltrate the Olympian Gods, one of their number posing as the goat god Pan.
 They reveal themselves when a Guardian and a member of the Zamarons try to evolve some humans into becoming the next Guardians of the Universe, during what becomes known as the Millennium crisis.
 On this occasion, there is a massive counterstrike operation by the heroes against the Manhunters, and it seems that the Grandmaster has finally been destroyed, along with their hidden home planet.
-Former Privateer Mark Shaw readopts his identity as Manhunter in the wake of the battle, seeking to redeem both the name and himself.
+Mark Shaw retakes the Manhunter name in the wake of the battle, seeking to redeem both the name and himself.

 Post-Emerald Twilight

 Kyle Rayner encounters the Manhunters not long after Hal Jordan's destruction of the Guardians and the Central Power Battery on Oa.
-The first of the androids encounters a still inexperienced Kyle Rayner and is almost able to defeat him using brute force until Kyle uses his wits to outsmart and destroy it (Green Lantern (vol. 3) #117).
+The first of the androids encounters Kyle and is almost able to defeat him using brute force until Kyle uses his wits to outsmart and destroy it.
 The next time, multiple Manhunters appear.
 They are all sentient individuals, upgraded by a passing alien ship with technology onboard that gives them a hive consciousness.
 They capture Kyle in an attempt to use his last remaining Green Lantern ring for their purposes.
-They fail and Kyle manages to escape (Green Lantern (vol. 3) #129-131).
+They fail and Kyle manages to escape.

-Sector 3601
+Sector 3600

 Green Lantern (vol. 4) #12 (July 2006).
 Manhunter technology.
 Art by Ivan Reis.

 When the Manhunters are replaced by the Green Lantern Corps, they retreat to Biot, their homeworld in Sector 3601, an uncharted area of space incapable of sustaining organic life.
 Hank Henshaw, the Cyborg Superman, comes to Biot and becomes the Manhunters' new Grandmaster.
-He uses his mastery over machinery and Kryptonian technology to upgrade the Manhunters with organic enhancements, resulting behavioral developments such as emotions.
+He uses his mastery over machinery and Kryptonian technology to upgrade the Manhunters with organic enhancements, resulting in behavioral developments such as emotions.
 They seem to have rebuilt the first Central Power Battery originally destroyed by Hal Jordan (under the influence of Parallax).
 Henshaw decides not to interfere in the reformation of the Green Lantern Corps after an encounter between a Manhunter and Green Lanterns Hal Jordan and Guy Gardner.